ericdarak/ecochef-ai/README.md

 4. The frontend sends the information to the FastAPI backend.
 5. The backend processes the input.
 6. A Scikit-learn model predicts the most suitable recipe category.
-7. The system recommends recipes based on ingredient matching and user preference.
+7. The system recommends recipes based on ingredient matching, user preference, and predicted category.
 8. The application estimates the food waste risk.
 9. The app displays the approximate environmental impact.